ethereum/pm/All Core Devs Meetings/Meeting 107.md

 * No time for rebuttals on this - post rebuttals in the [agenda topic](https://github.com/ethereum/pm/issues/258) for EIP-3300.
 * William is on Eth R&D Discord for questions/rebuttals.
-* Goodbye all, thanks for all the fish.
+* Goodbye all, thanks for having me do this last few years.
+Let's all get excited for Tim taking this over.
+He is going to do a great job.
+Thank you all, we've another meeting in two weeks on March 19th at 1400 UTC.```

 -------------------------------------------
 ## Attendees